-I would create different ad sets for each of the different targeting ideas so you can better test the campaign.
+I would create different ad sets for each of the different targeting ideas to better test the campaign.

 Now, these were just some ideas for absentee owners.

 For motivated sellers who recently got divorced, you could do another profiler session to find targeting options for Facebook ads.

 One thing you could do is create an audience of people in the zip codes you gathered who recently showed interest in divorce attorneys.